gabrielsoltz/metahub/README.md

 # Run with Lambda

-MetaHub is Lambda/Serverless ready!
-You can run MetaHub directly on a Lambda function without any other Infra required.
+**MetaHub** is Lambda/Serverless ready!
+You can run MetaHub directly on an AWS Lambda function without any additional infrastructure required.

-Running MetaHub in a Lambda function lets you automate its execution based on your defined triggers or even manually.
+Running MetaHub in a Lambda function allows you to automate its execution based on your defined triggers.

-Terraform code is provided for deploying the lambda and all its dependencies.
+Terraform code is provided for deploying the Lambda function and all its dependencies.

 ## Lambda use-cases

-- Trigger MetaHub lambda function each time there is a new AWS Security Hub finding to enrich that finding back in AWS Security Hub
+- Trigger the MetaHub Lambda function each time there is a new AWS Security Hub finding to enrich that finding back in AWS Security Hub.
-- Trigger MetaHub lambda function each time there is a new AWS Security Hub finding for suppressing based on MetaChecks or MetaTags
+- Trigger the MetaHub Lambda function each time there is a new AWS Security Hub finding for suppression based on MetaChecks or MetaTags.
-- Trigger MetaHub lambda for identifying AWS Security Finding affected-owner based on MetaTags or MetaTrails and assign that finding to your internal systems
+- Trigger the MetaHub Lambda function to identify the affected owner of an AWS Security Finding based on MetaTags or MetaTrails and assign that finding to your internal systems.
-- Trigger MetaHub lambda function for creating a ticket with enriched context
+- Trigger the MetaHub Lambda function to create a ticket with enriched context.

 ## Customize behaviour

-You can customize Lambda behaviour by editing the file `lib/lambda.py`, for example adding your filters.
+You can customize the Lambda behavior by editing the `lib/lambda.py` file, for example, by adding your filters.

 ## Deploying Lambda